Contributors

 Patrick continues to leverage his passion for tea in his role as a sr. product developer for one of the worlds largest coffee and tea retailers, where part of his role is working on RTD and CPG tea products.
 Patrick’s most recent tea travels (2019) took him to Fujian, China and Jeju Island, South Korea.

-Nancy (狐狸) Lin - Podcast Editor
+Nancy (狐狸) Lin - Podcast & Content Editor

 Nancy is a competitive rock climber and top 10% marathon runner.
 Her hobbies include boxing, cycling, yoga, high intensity cardio training, and pronouncing unrecognized 汉字 for Jason.
 Nancy drinks, but does not brew, tea.

-Prior Contributors
+Past Contributors